 Hurricane Milton

-But it’s not.
-Not really.
-Not when someone you care about is facing the storm alone.
+But when someone you care about is facing the storm, a part of your heart stands there with them.

 12 Comments Add yours